topzyray/galaxybook-linux-setup/CONTRIBUTING.md

-# Contributing to Galaxy Book2 Linux Audio Fix
+# Contributing to Galaxy Book Linux Audio Fix

 Thank you for your interest in contributing!
-We welcome all kinds of contributions to improve the project and help fellow Linux users get audio working properly on Samsung Galaxy Book2 devices.
+We welcome all kinds of contributions to improve the project and help fellow Linux users get audio working properly on Samsung Galaxy Book devices.

 ---